MateoHerrera0/TC2005B-SoftwareDevelopment/DOCUMENTATION/GDD_SoulLink.md

 _(example)_

 ## _Graphics_

 ---

 ### **Style Attributes**

-What kinds of colors will you be using?
-Do you have a limited palette to work with?
-A post-processed HSV map/image?
-Consistency is key for immersion.

-What kind of graphic style are you going for?
-Cartoony?
-Pixel-y?
-Cute?
-How, specifically?
-Solid, thick outlines with flat hues?
-Non-black outlines with limited tints/shades?
-Emphasize smooth curvatures over sharp angles?
-Describe a set of general rules depicting your style here.

-Well-designed feedback, both good (e.g. leveling up) and bad (e.g. being hit), are great for teaching the player how to play through trial and error, instead of scripting a lengthy tutorial.
-What kind of visual feedback are you going to use to let the player know they&#39;re interacting with something?
-That they \*can\* interact with something?
+The colors to be used in the scenes and the general aesthetic of the game are a palette of light to dark blues with gray and yellow (see the game logo as reference).
+Objects, the main character, and enemies might vary in colors, aiming to create contrast with the main scene and general style.
+Additionally, the graphic style to be used is cartoony, smooth curvatures, shaded/illuminated objects and black outlines only for elements (main character, enemies, objects).
+Elements that are repeated but have different characteristics, such as arrows, will change colors but will maintain their base style.
+The general color palette looks as follows:

+Interactions with different elements will look as follows:
+* Damage: when the player or an enemy gets damaged, they will flicker.
+* Door open: when a door gets opened, the screen will slightly shake.
+* New arrow: when the player holds a new arrow, the arrow section on the screen will change to the respective arrow.
+* Change rooms: The player will be able to look at a map to see the current room and their position within it.
+This will appear on the top menu section.
+* Heal: when the player gets the ability to heal (takes a heart), the main character will quickly shine.

 ### **Graphics Needed**

 1. Characters
-    1. Human-like
-        1. Goblin (idle, walking, throwing)
-        2. Guard (idle, walking, stabbing)
-        3. Prisoner (walking, running)
-    2. Other
-        1. Wolf (idle, walking, running)
-        2. Giant Rat (idle, scurrying)
-2. Blocks
-    1. Dirt
-    2. Dirt/Grass
-    3. Stone Block
-    4. Stone Bricks
-    5. Tiled Floor
-    6. Weathered Stone Block
-    7. Weathered Stone Bricks
-3. Ambient
-    1. Tall Grass
-    2. Rodent (idle, scurrying)
-    3. Torch
-    4. Armored Suit
-    5. Chains (matching Weathered Stone Bricks)
-    6. Blood stains (matching Weathered Stone Bricks)
-4. Other
-    1. Chest
+    1. Player
+        1. idle
+        2. walking
+        3. shooting
+        4. recalling
+        5. rolling
+        6. damage taken
+        7. death
+        8.

+2. Enemies
+    1. Bat
+        1. idle
+        2. flying
+        3. damage
+        4. death
+        5.

+    2. Ant
+        1. idle
+        2. crawling
+        3. damage
+        4. death
+        5.

+    3. Slime
+        1. idle
+        2. sliding
+        3. damage
+        4. death
+        5.

+    4. Ghost
+        1. idle
+        2. float
+        3. damage
+        4. death
+        5.

+    5. Spider
+        1. idle
+        2. crawling
+        3. damage
+        4. death
+        5.

+3. Room
+    1. Walls
     2. Door (matching Stone Bricks)
+4. Ambient
+    1. Dirt surface
+        1.

+    2. Pointy rocks / spike
+        1.

+    3. Rocks
+        1.

+    4. Bright rocks
+        1.

+5. Other
+    1. Arrow
+        1. different colors
+        2. recall
+    2. Health
-    3. Gate
+    3. PowerUps
-    4. Button (matching Weathered Stone Bricks)

-_(example)_
+    4.

 ## _Sounds/Music_